jindrichmynarz/dissertation/parts/extraction.md

 Realtime ETL would be feasible if the source data is be provided at a finer granularity.

 We used manual scheduling due to unstable behaviour of Virtuoso RDF store that requires ad hoc manual adjustments.

-### Modelling

-Semantic data model
-The goal of data modelling is to make the data amenable to matchmaking.
-Modelling in RDF is typically not guided by the expected use of the modelled data.
-(Agnostic of use) RDF supports a wide array of ways to reuse data.
-Instead, it is guided by a conceptual model.

-Focus on querying instead of reasoning
-Features of OWL were not needed.
-Focus on data integration
-Any RDF datasets can be merged.
-(Syntactically)
-RDF makes further data processing straightforward.

-The data in the Czech public procurement register is represented using forms.
-Forms are documents that inform about public contracts.
-For example, these forms include prior information notices or contract award notices.
-Using the terminology of the semantic web, the forms are information resources.

-#### Public Contracts Ontology

-[Public Contracts Ontology](https://github.com/opendatacz/public-contracts-ontology) is an RDF vocabulary for describing public contracts.
-The vocabulary was developed by the Czech OpenData.cz initiative since 2011.

-Modelling data using the Public Contracts Ontology mixed with terms cherry-picked from other linked open vocabularies, such as Public Procurement Ontology (PPROC)